Solar Installation in Houston Moves Data Company Toward Net-Zero

 By Bret Biggart

-Last week, TGS, a global company with a big Houston presence that provides energy data and intelligence, unveiled one of the area’s most innovative and largest solar panel projects — one that Freedom Solar helped them create.
+TGS, a global company with a big Houston presence that provides energy data and intelligence, unveiled one of the area’s most innovative and largest solar panel projects.
+We’re honored to say Freedom Solar helped them create.
+This marks an important step towards their mission of achieving net-zero solar energy.

 Oil & Gas Company Uses Parking Lot for Solar Panels